 Approved transfer credits will be documented in the student's file and recorded on the student's transcript at the time a student begins attending Spartan College.
-Total tuition is reduced accordingly through a credit to the student's account.
+The student's account balance is reduced accordingly through a credit to the student's account.
 Credits awarded become an official part of the student's record.
 Transfer and advanced standing credits are not included in computing a student's cumulative grade point average (CGPA) but will be counted as credits attempted and credits earned when computing maximum time frame (see Maximum Timeframe Definition for Title IV aid).